maueroats/nsml-documents/appeals.md

 * The committee will render a decision as soon as possible after receiving the written appeal.
-* In the event that the coach is not satisfied with this decision, an appeal may be made to the league board of appeals, which consists of one representative from each of the host schools at the contested meet.
+* In the event that the coach is not satisfied with this decision, an appeal may be made to board of directors.
 Their decision will be final.

 Appeals will not affect the outcome of a particular meet, but will affect league standings.
 Ribbons will be awarded to reflect the corrected scores, if necessary, but none will ever be called back.